danelysbrito/danelysbrito/README.md

 - 👋 Hi, I’m @danelysbrito
 - 👀 I’m interested in QA, Programming and Machine Learning
-- 🌱 I’m currently learning Cypress and Test Cafe
+- 🌱 I’m currently studying for a Masters degree
 - 📫 How to reach me: https://www.linkedin.com/in/danelys-brito-gonz%C3%A1lez-418722140/

 <!---